2020 COVID-19 Accountability FAQsFrequently asked questions related to COVID-19 and accountability.

 2020 Accountability FAQs

-Did the CDE receive a federal waiver from the Every Student Succeed Act (ESSA) assessment and accountability requirements for the 2019–2020 school year?
+Did the California Department of Education (CDE) receive a federal waiver from the Every Student Succeed Act (ESSA) assessment and accountability requirements for the 2019–2020 school year?

-Yes, on March 27, 2020, the CDE received final approval from the ED to waive the following ESSA requirements for the 2019–2020 school year:
+Yes, on March 27, 2020, the CDE received final approval from the U.S. Department of Education (ED) to waive the following ESSA requirements for the 2019–2020 school year:

 - Assessment requirements in section 1111(b)(2)